 While your nutrient fingerprint is unique to you, most people tend to have lower levels of the nutrients that there is actually deficiency testing for, while we tend to be getting plenty of the nutrients that we’re not so sure about.

 The Nutrient Optimiser doesn’t rely on the Recommended Daily Intakes being perfect.
 Instead, it simply identifies the foods and meals that contain more of the cluster of ten or so nutrients you are not getting enough of.

-But you also need to keep in mind that the Recommended Daily Intakes of the various essential nutrients have been established to prevent most people from developing diseases of deficiency.
-We have analysed more than six hundred thousand days of data from Optimisers to identify the intake of the various nutrients that aligns with greater satiety.
+But you also need to remember that the Recommended Daily Intake of the various essential nutrients have been established to prevent most people from developing diseases of deficiency.
+We have analysed more than six hundred thousand days of data from Optimisers to identify the intake of the various nutrients that align with greater satiety.
 We call these the Optimal Nutrient Intakes.

 Once you are able to hit the minimum intakes to prevent deficiency, you can start to look at the Optimal Nutrient Intakes to really optimise your nutrition.

 Can get have too much of a good thing?

 It’s hard to get too much of any of the micronutrients from whole foods.
 Your kidneys will filter out excess nutrients.